 southwest bordering West Bengal, India are the ports of entry by road.

 The Kingdom has the only one international airport in Paro, where one can fly in from India, Nepal, Bangladesh, Thailand and Singapore.

 3. Tobacco banned country

 Every tourist must declare tobacco products at the port of entry, if you are bringing in the substance.
 There are limitations on import of the substance.
-Click here know the limitations.
+Click here

 Smoking or using tobacco is strictly prohibited in the public areas.
 It is advisable to smoke in the designated areas at hotels and restaurants.